 In North America, DAAD currently sponsors two chairs:

 - Max Weber Chair for German and European Studies at New York University

-- Hannah Arendt Visiting Chair for German and European Studies at the University of Toronto
+- Helmut Schmidt Distinguished Visiting Professorship for German and European Studies at Johns Hopkins University

 Prof. Dr. Thomas Zittel

 Max Weber Chair for German and European Studies at New York University

 Christian Martin is a professor of political science and chair of comparative politics at the University of Kiel, Germany.
-Martin has studied political science at the University of Konstanz and holds a doctorate from there (2002).
+Martin studied political science at the University of Konstanz and holds a doctorate from there (2002).
 Martin was a post-doctoral researcher at the University of Konstanz and at the Max-Planck-Institute in Jena (2003-2004).
 He was an assistant professor at the University of Hamburg (2004-2008) and a Visiting Assistant Professor at Northwestern University (2008-2011).

 His research and teaching interests focus on the political conditions and consequences of globalization and regional integration.
 He has published on the effects of globalization for electoral participation and, most recently, on the incentive to adopt more proportional voting systems in a highly globalized environment.
 Martin has also published on the interaction of domestic conditions and external influences in spill-over processes.
 His current research project is on backlashes against globalization and EU integration with a focus on inequality and redistribution.